Manhattan | 1979

 After throwing in his TV job, Isaac kvetches to Yale (Michael Murphy) in Rizzoli’s Bookstore, when it stood at 31 West 57th Street between Fifth and Sixth Avenues (also where Robert De Niro met Meryl Streep in the 1984 romance Falling in Love).
 The bookstore moved to the St James Building, 1133 Broadway, in 2014 and the 57th Street store has been demolished.

-Mary and Yale meet furtively at the perfume counter of shoppers' heaven, Bloomingdale’s, 1000 3rd Avenue at 59th Street between Lexington Avenue and Third Avenue, while Isaac collects his kid from ex-wife Jill (Meryl Streep) for a meal and some guy stuff, at the (subsequently closed, but now renovated) Russian Tea Room, 150 West 57th Street between Sixth and Seventh Avenues, the showbiz hangout seen also in Tootsie.
+Mary and Yale meet furtively at the perfume counter of shoppers' heaven, Bloomingdale’s, 1000 3rd Avenue at 59th Street between Lexington Avenue and Third Avenue, while Isaac collects his kid from ex-wife Jill (Meryl Streep) for a meal and some guy stuff, at the Russian Tea Room, 150 West 57th Street alongside Carnegie Hall, between Sixth and Seventh Avenues, the showbiz hangout seen also in 1982's Tootsie, with Dustin Hoffman.

 An electrical storm in Central Park causes an increasingly friendly Isaac and Mary to duck into the Hayden Planetarium, part of the American Museum of Natural History at Central Park West on 81st Street (the complex in which Tobey Maguire attends the charity bash in Spider-Man 2).